 In a table similar to table 1 below, provide estimates of the central tendency for fibrinogen levels within groups having CRP of 1, 2, 3, 4, 6, 8, 9, and 12 mg/L. (Make clear what summary measure is being estimated).

 See results in table 1 below.

+Grading: 4/5 (-1 for rounding and not reporting to 2 significant digits).

 Table 1: Example of possible display of fitted values.
 You should indicate the summary measure of the fibrinogen distribution that is being estimated in each column.